 150+ Most Useful Windows 11 Keyboard Shortcuts You Should Know

 Alongside the new features and refreshed UI, Windows 11 has also brought several new keyboard shortcuts that can greatly help improve the efficiency of your workflow.
-We will learn about all the new keyboard shortcuts in Microsoft’s latest OS and discuss the existing ones.
+We will learn about all the new keyboard shortcuts on Windows 11 including the existing ones.
 While some of the keyboard shortcuts in this article are familiar to long-term Windows users, others may not be as widely known to some.
 With that said, here are the most useful keyboard shortcuts you should use in Windows 11.

 Note: